 How to: Fill the laundry basket with clothes and put it in front of the baby.
 Ask them to “take out” the clothes from the basket.
 Show them how to do it in case they do not understand.
 Once they take out all the clothes, ask them to put them back again.
 Reinforce the activity by asking them “Did you put the clothes in the basket?” to which they would nod their head and say “Yes!”

 You will need: Packaging duct tape

 How to: Stick the tape in a straight line on the floor for a length of around eight feet.
-Once done, ask your baby to place his feet along the line and walk from one end to another.
-In case he wobbles, exclaim some words of encouragement.
-The best way to initiate this game for 18-month-olds is to lead the way and walk the line while he follows you.
-You can also hold his hand for extra support.
+Once done, ask your baby to place their feet along the line and walk from one end to another.
+In case they wobble, exclaim some words of encouragement.
+The best way to initiate this game for 18-month-olds is to lead the way and walk the line to make them follow you.
+You can also hold their hand for extra support.

 Skills developed: Body balance, fine muscle control